najoast/rathena_script_commands/reference/1.basic-commands/menu.md

 }
 ```

-This will create you an array .@menulist$ which contains the text of all items
+This will create you an array `.@menulist$` which contains the text of all items
 that should actually go into the menu based on your condition, and an array
-.@menureference, which contains their numbers in the list of possible menu items.
+`.@menureference`, which contains their numbers in the list of possible menu items.
 (Remember, arrays start with 0.)
 There's less of them than the possible menu
 items you've defined, but the menu command can handle the empty lines - only if
 they are last in the list, and if it's made this way, they are.
 Now comes a